-A Patient Review Instrument (PRI) /SCREEN are required before any person can enter a skilled nursing facility.
+A Patient Review Instrument (PRI) and SCREEN are required before any person can enter a skilled nursing facility.
 A PRI is used to determine the level of care a person requires.
-The SCREEN determines.
-The type of facility that can best meet that person’s needs.
+The SCREEN determines the type of facility that can best meet the individual's needs.

 A PRI is very thorough and includes an assessment of:

 - Medical conditions